mshdabiola/Synapse/CONTRIBUTING.md

 ## 1. Getting Started

-*   **Fork the Repository:** Start by forking the main Kmtemplate repository to your GitHub account.
+*   **Fork the Repository:** Start by forking the main sypnapsenotepad repository to your GitHub account.
 *   **Clone Your Fork:** Clone your forked repository to your local machine.
-*   *   **Set Up Upstream Remote:** Add the original Kmtemplate repository as an "upstream" remote.
+*   *   **Set Up Upstream Remote:** Add the original sypnapsenotepad repository as an "upstream" remote.
 This allows you to sync your fork with the latest changes from the main project.
     *   (Replace `PROJECT_ORGANIZATION` with the actual organization or username of the main repository).
 *   **Sync Your Fork:** Before starting any work, sync your fork with the upstream repository to ensure you have the latest code.

 *   ## 2.
 How to Contribute

-There are several ways you can contribute to Kmtemplate:
+There are several ways you can contribute to sypnapsenotepad:

-*   **Reporting Bugs:** If you find a bug, please report it by opening a new [issue](https://github.com/PROJECT_ORGANIZATION/Kmtemplate/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=) on the GitHub repository.
+*   **Reporting Bugs:** If you find a bug, please report it by opening a new [issue](https://github.com/PROJECT_ORGANIZATION/sypnapsenotepad/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=) on the GitHub repository.
 Provide as much detail as possible, including steps to reproduce the bug, expected behavior, and the environment in which the bug occurred.
 (Consider creating a `bug_report.md` issue template).
 *   **Suggesting Features:** Have an idea for a new feature or improvement?
-Open a new [issue](https://github.com/PROJECT_ORGANIZATION/Kmtemplate/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) to discuss your suggestion.
+Open a new [issue](https://github.com/PROJECT_ORGANIZATION/sypnapsenotepad/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=) to discuss your suggestion.
 Explain the feature, its potential benefits, and how it might be implemented.
 (Consider creating a `feature_request.md` issue template).
 *   **Making Code Contributions:** This is the most common way to contribute.
 It involves writing code to fix bugs, implement features, or improve existing code.
 Please follow the guidelines below for making code contributions.

 ## 3. Development Setup